-It is one of the main questions I often come across, and my answer is definitely yes.
-Both lifting weights or lifting the bodyweight create resistance against the neural muscular system that causes it to respond.
-Therefore, it all comes down to how you dodge variables like volume, intensity, rest, tempo, frequency, and form, many of which are similar to how athletes approach bodybuilding.
-Let’s dive into specifics!
+It is one of the main questions I often encounter, and my answer is definitely yes.
+Both lifting weights and your body weight creates resistance against the neural muscular system that causes it to respond and develop.
+Therefore, it all comes down to how you dodge variables like volume, intensity and rest.
+In a way, you have to train like a bodybuilder, even if you do bodyweight training.

 Many prefer to bulk up and go through a cutting phase later.
-I did it too, but after all these years, training to achieve my best form, I am convinced that growing lean tissue is superior.
+I did it too, but after all these years of training to achieve my best form, I am convinced that growing lean tissue is the best way yet.

-I started packing on muscles after I lost the extra body fat and became lean.
-This method allowed me to spot every incremental improvement I have made in the years since.
+I started packing on muscles after losing the extra body fat.
+This method allowed me to spot every incremental improvement made.
 Honestly, you can’t tell how useful abs workouts are if covered by belly fat.

 Read the article: Burn Fat As Science Says.
 Which Types of Exercises Target Fat Loss?